matterhorn-chat/mattermost-api/README.md

 [![Build
 Status](https://travis-ci.org/matterhorn-chat/mattermost-api.svg?branch=master)](https://travis-ci.org/matterhorn-chat/mattermost-api)
 # mattermost-api
-Client side API for communicating with a MatterMost server, in Haskell.
+Client side API for communicating with a Mattermost server, in Haskell.

 # Testing

 We use the MaterMost docker image for detecting changes in the API.
-See `.travis.yml` or the [MatterMost docs](https://docs.mattermost.com/install/docker-local-machine.html#one-line-docker-install) for the details.
+See `.travis.yml` or the [Mattermost docs](https://docs.mattermost.com/install/docker-local-machine.html#one-line-docker-install) for the details.